Americans with Disabilities Act (ADA)

 - Awarded up to Financial Aid cost of attendance (please check with the financial aid office if you are unsure)

-A petition must be signed, dated, and submitted by the petitioner via email to the Office of Student Affairs.
+A petition for policy exception or for discretionary funding must be signed, dated, and submitted by the petitioner via email to the Office of Student Affairs.
 A petition submitted by another party will not be accepted except in cases where the petitioner is incapacitated.
 In such a case, a petitioner’s FERPA Release Designee must consult with the Dean of Students on whether they may submit the petition.
 A petition must be submitted no later than the Add/Drop deadline two terms/one semester after the one in which the extenuating circumstance occurred.
 The Add/Drop deadline is posted on the Academic Calendar.

 Outcomes granted through policy exception include but are not limited to tuition forgiveness, assignment of a “W” grade, compassionate withdrawal or waiver of selected fees.
 Non-refundable institutional fees such as, Student Institutional Service, Payment Plan Enrollment, Late Payment, and Degree Conferral fees may not be petitioned.
 When requesting tuition forgiveness, courses dropped after 60% of the term/semester has expired are eligible for up to 50% maximum tuition forgiveness only.
 Tuition forgiveness may result in a refund to the petitioner’s lender, a credit applied to the petitioner’s student account, or a refund to the petitioner.
 The institution will determine how forgiveness will be processed, and it will consider the nature of the petition, financial aid regulations, what is in the best interest of the petitioner, and other external rules in making a determination.